homeserversltd/updates/README.md

 - `index.py`
   The master orchestrator script.
 Reads the manifest, verifies checksums, and runs the top-level updates.

+- `requirements.txt`
+  Python dependencies for the updates system.

+- `setup_venv.sh`
+  Script to set up the virtual environment and install dependencies.

+- `venv/`
+  Virtual environment directory (created by setup script).

 - `<module_name>/`
   Each update module is a subdirectory with: